 The species forms a pyramidal shape when very young but as it ages, takes on a top heavy appearance.
-The mature trees are covered by leathery, spiky leaves and may reach a height of 50 metres and can live for over 1,000 years.
+The mature trees are covered by leathery, spiky leaves and may reach a height of 50 metres and can live for up to 2,000 years.
 Like other conifers, it produces cones, and each of these releases between 120-200 seeds, called “piñones”.

 The species is of great historical and social importance in its native range.
 Piñones are edible and form an important food source for the indigenous Pehuenche people of central south of Chile.
 Monkey puzzle wood is also prized as timber due to its durability and resistance to fungal decay.
 It has been used for beams in buildings, bridges, piers, roofs, furniture, boat structures, veneers and plywood.